jiali1025/A_General_Active_learning_framework_for_MoleDesign/TDDFT_calculations/README_TDDFT.txt

 python TDDFT_from_SMILES_compile.py --smiles_path test.csv

-4. This will create a file called TDDFT_test.csv - check test results against TDDFT_test_result.csv to ensure everything ran correctly.
+4. This will create a new file TDDFT_test.csv with all the results!

+5. If a run stops unexpectedly, run the TDDFT_from_SMILES_compile.py script to compile all completed calculations.
+Then you can rerun TDDFT_from_SMILES_setup.py and it will automatically skip over molecules with TDDFT results already completed.

+Notes

+1. Previous versions created all directories before computation started, but this hit disk quotas of maximum file/folder numbers.
+Now, directories are created as needed.